Shamar Joseph's epic seven-wicket haul for the West Indies highlights importance of Test cricket

-West Indies drew their Test series with Australia 1-1 after Shamar Joseph led a spectacular comeback in Adelaide; West Indies had not beaten Australia in their own country since 1997; Australia retain the Frank Worrel trophy but it's the away side that go home happiest
+West Indies drew their Test series with Australia 1-1 after Shamar Joseph led a spectacular comeback in Adelaide; West Indies had not beaten Australia in their own country since 1997; Australia retain the Frank Worrell trophy but away side go home happiest

-Bold, belligerent and complete with revolutionary intent, Shamar Joseph reignited the conversation on the importance of Test cricket with his epic seven-wicket haul to lead West Indies to a historic victory last week.
+Bold, belligerent and complete with revolutionary intent, Shamar Joseph reignited the conversation on the importance of Test cricket with his epic seven-wicket haul leading West Indies to a historic victory over Australia.

-When sports players have a meteoric rise, the rest of the world latches on to ride the wave of stardom and witness the spectacle.
+When sports stars have a meteoric rise, the rest of the world latches on to ride the wave of stardom and witness the spectacle.

 Emma Raducanu in 2021.
 Rehan Ahmed in 2022.
 Coco Gauff in 2023.
 Luke Littler in 2024 - to name a few.

-Joseph joined that group of young elites when he punctured Josh Hazlewood's off-stump to claim the final wicket and wheeled away in jubilation as the West Indies beat Australia by eight runs at The Gabba for the first time in 27 years.
+Fast bowler Joseph joined that group of young elites when he struck Josh Hazlewood's off stump to claim the final wicket, wheeling away in jubilation as West Indies beat Australia by eight runs at The Gabba and secured their first win in the country for 27 years.

-Almost 5000 miles away in Hyderabad, another sensation was taking place as debutant Tom Hartley stunned India by taking seven wickets as England wrapped up an unlikely 28-run victory over the hosts.
+Almost 5,000 miles away in Hyderabad, another sensation was taking place as debutant Tom Hartley stunned India by taking seven wickets as England wrapped up an unlikely 28-run victory.

+Hartley and Joseph, both 24, were barely known in the international cricket scene before their debut series.

 "The night before I was on my bed in terrible pain.
 To be fair I didn't even get to sleep until 4 o'clock in the morning," Shamar said in the post-match conference.